|Legler Systems Company|||||OE System|||||Contact Us|||||Help|||||Home||||

 The Order Entry System (OES) by Legler Systems is based on the client-server model and supports many special features for handling the customer order entry and invoicing functions in small businesses and midsize companies.
 This customizable customer billing module can be run as a stand-alone accounting application or integrated with other financial modules, such as the Inventory Management System and Accounts Receivable System.
 The Order Entry System identifies each product or service by item code being ordered by the customer.
 The Legler Order Entry software utilizes a character-based user interface with mouse support on desktop or laptop computers for fast data entry and optimum end-user productivity in a multi-user environment.

-The 2017 OES software version is now available with recent changes described in the Accounting Software Revision History document.
-The latest updates include four different real-time transaction dashboards under the OE menu, plus the Report History Dashboard showing the prior runs of a report or inquiry procedure.
-This general-purpose Order Entry System can function with or without a mouse for greater end-user flexibility and productivity.
+The new 2018 OES software version is now available with recent changes described in the Accounting Software Revision History document.
+The latest updates include four different real-time transaction dashboards under the Order Entry menu, plus the Report History Dashboard showing the prior runs of a report or inquiry procedure.
+This general-purpose Order Entry System is easy to use and can function with or without a mouse for greater end-user flexibility and productivity.

 Data entry procedures OE01, OE09, OE11 and OE19 display the data fields that comprise each Customer Order Record and perform the update functions (add, modify and delete) to the online Master File (DBSMST) based on a Transaction Code.
 A Customer Master Record (name and address information) and Product Master Record (item code and description) must be entered into the OE System before new customer orders are processed.
 Procedure OE02 is a mass update procedure where the Order-Status code is changed in multiple customer orders.
 Procedure OE16 is used to quickly update customer orders with any mailing postage or shipping charges.
 The Order Entry Data Dictionary (printed by procedure DB11) defines each data field in data entry screens OE01, OE09, OE11, OE19 and OE16.
 Also, the online Help File contains a description of all OE data fields and OE error messages that are displayed in a separate Help Window whenever keyboard function key F1 is pressed.